Komodo123/gadgetzan/README.md

 * **Hearthstone**: `client.hs.api`
 * **Starcraft II**: `client.sc2.api`
 * **Starcraft II (Legacy)**: `client.sc2.api.legacy`
+* **Starcraft II (Account)**: `client.sc2.api.account`
 * **World of Warcraft (Retail)**: `client.wow.retail.api`
-* **World of Warcraft (Retail Profile)**: `client.wow.retail.api.profile`
+* **World of Warcraft (Retail Profile)**: `client.wow.retail.api.account`
 * **World of Warcraft (Classic)**: `client.wow.classic.api`

-Note: The World of Warcraft retail profile API requires an access token generated with the [authorization code flow](https://develop.battle.net/documentation/guides/using-oauth/authorization-code-flow).
+Note: Some of the WoW retail and SC2 APIs requires an access token generated with the [authorization code flow](https://develop.battle.net/documentation/guides/using-oauth/authorization-code-flow).
 This library does not currently handle this flow.
 To generate this access token, you can use [passport-bnet](http://www.passportjs.org/packages/passport-bnet/) or equivalent.
 Once the access token is generated, you can import it using the `client.setAccessToken (accessToken)` method.
-Note that automatic token renewal is not supported for access tokens granted using this flow, but it will allow you authorized access to the `client.wow.retail.api.profile` methods.
+Note that automatic token renewal is not supported for access tokens granted using this flow, but it will allow you authorized access to the `client.wow.retail.api.account` and `client.sc2.api.account` methods.

 The last parameter in every method is an optional options object which allows customizing the following parameters on a per-request basis: